RESOURCES

 Jul 12

 Welcome to post number seven of our color series!
 Today we’ll be talking about the color blue.
 Blue is a calming and universally loved color.
-Blue reminds us of the sky and the water, and its hues range from the dramatic royal to the timeless navy.
+Blue reminds us of the sky and the water.
+Its hues range from the dramatic royal to the timeless navy.
 I’m excited to share more insight into this natural and peaceful color and explain how it can best be used in marketing to appeal to your audience.

 In this series, we will be heavily referencing Kassia St. Clair’s book The Secret Lives of Color.
 Her introductions to each color, and short stories on the most popular ones, are a beautiful history on how color names originated.
 I’ve only selected four of her famous tones to highlight, but the book is full of fascinated stories and tales from each hue, so be sure to pick up a copy!